CMPS-2200/assignment-02-template/assignment-02.md

 to a file names `answers.pdf`.

 1. Derive asymptotic upper bounds for each recurrence below.
+(2 pts ea.)

     a) $T(n)=2T(n/3)+1$